 So how do you ‘sell’ this experience?

-There are several ways to sell your creative experience, and luckily, we’ll go through most of them in this awesome “How To Write a Story” series.
+There are several ways to sell your creative experience, and luckily, we’ll be plucking through them all.

 Today, let’s talk about sensory details.